wingscms/wings/docs/docs/users/general/settings.md

 If you use a root domain for your Wings project, you have to create two DNS records.
 If your domain registrar supports ALIAS records, do the following:

-- create an ALIAS record for yourdomain.com (without www) and point it to app.wings.dev.
+- create an ALIAS record for yourdomain.com (without www) and point it to `app.wings.dev`
-- reate a CNAME record for www.yourdomain.com and point it to yourdomain.com.
+- create a CNAME record for www.yourdomain.com and point it to `yourdomain.com`

 If your registrar does not support ALIAS records, do the following:

 - create an A record for your domain (without www) and point it to `34.76.238.51`
-- create a CNAME record for www.yourdomain.com and point it to yourdomain.com
+- create a CNAME record for www.yourdomain.com and point it to `yourdomain.com`

 ![](https://screens.wings.dev/CleanShot-2020-10-31-at-11.07.57-2x-1604138897.png)